deepnight/presskit/README.md

 </product>
 ```

+There are a few special **reserved** variable names for your template:

+ - `%zip/status%`: this will contain either "on" or "off", depending on the `-zip` argument being used or not.
+This is used to add a CSS class to the "Download ZIP" button, to either show or hide it.
+ - `%zip/path%`: relative path to the generated ZIP file.

 ### Build your final HTML presskit

 You can then fill this file, and build your HTML final presskit using: